Prioritized Level Replay: Related Work

 \section{Related Work}

-Prior work for improving generalization in deep RL adapt techniques from supervised learning, including stochastic regularization \citep{igl2019generalization, cobbe2019procgen}, data augmentation \citep{kostrikov2020image, raileanu2020automatic}, and knowledge distillation \citep{igl2020impact, cobbe2020phasic}.
-In contrast, \algoname{} requires no modifications to the model architecture or training algorithm---it only modifies the order in which rollouts are sampled from a collection of training levels.
-Our method is compatible with any model or policy-gradient algorithm, and can be implemented alongside these approaches for potentially orthogonal gains.
+Several methods for improving generalization in deep RL adapt techniques from supervised learning, including stochastic regularization \citep{igl2019generalization, cobbe2019procgen}, data augmentation \citep{kostrikov2020image, raileanu2021automatic, wang2020mixreg}, and feature distillation \citep{igl2020impact, cobbe2020phasic}.
+In contrast, \algoabbrev{} modifies only how the next training level is sampled, thereby easily combining with any model or RL algorithm.

-\algoname{} is related to active learning \citep{cohn1994improving, settles2009active} and echoes ideas from \cite{DBLP:conf/icml/GravesBMMK17}, which uses gradient-based progress signals for training an adversarial multi-armed bandit that selectively samples the next task in multi-task supervised learning. \cite{DBLP:conf/iclr/SharmaJHR18} extend these ideas to multi-task RL, but add the additional requirement of knowing a maximum target return for each task a priori.
-More recently, \cite{zhang2020automatic} use an ensemble of value functions for selective goal sampling in the off-policy continuous control setting, requiring prior knowledge of the environment structure to generate candidate goals.
-Notably, these methods depend on the ability to sample instances of specific similarly-structured tasks, an assumption that breaks in the PCG setting.
-Rather, we show that our method automatically uncovers similarly difficult levels, inducing a curriculum without any prior knowledge of the environment.
+The selective-sampling performed by \algoabbrev{} makes it a form of active learning \citep{cohn1994improving, settles2009active}.
+Our work also echoes ideas from \citet{DBLP:conf/icml/GravesBMMK17}, who train a multi-armed bandit to choose the next task in multi-task supervised learning, so to maximize gradient-based progress signals. \citet{DBLP:conf/iclr/SharmaJHR18} extend these ideas to multi-task RL, but add the additional requirement of knowing a maximum target return for each task a priori. \citet{zhang2020automatic} use an ensemble of value functions for selective goal sampling in the off-policy continuous control setting, requiring prior knowledge of the environment structure to generate candidate goals.
+Unlike \algoabbrev{}, these methods assume the ability to sample tasks or levels based on their structural properties, an assumption that does not typically hold for PCG simulators.
+Instead, our method automatically uncovers similarly difficult levels, giving rise to a curriculum without prior knowledge of the environment.

-A recent theme in automated curriculum learning explores adaptively modifying the environment to facilitate learning. \citet{khalifa2020pcgrl} and \citet{DBLP:conf/gecco/WangLCS19,wang2020enhanced} introduce methods that jointly generate levels and train agents to solve them, leading to a co-evolving curriculum.
-Like \algoname{}, such curricula exploit the changing differences in learning potential across levels throughout training.
-Unlike these approaches, our method does not assume control over level generation, requiring only the ability to replay previously visited levels, as referenced by a level identifier such as the corresponding seed used by the PCG algorithm to generate the level.
-A related set of approaches makes use of multi-agent RL to train a separate teacher agent, which learns a goal or task proposal policy \citep{Matiisen_2020, campero2020learning, sukhbaatar2017intrinsic}.
-In contrast to such teacher-student auto-curriculum methods, our approach relies only on a single agent, and therefore does not require extending the environment to accommodate additional agents, such as including teacher-specific action spaces.